aprs434/aprs434.github.io/README.md

 - Jan Engelen, DG6ZG, for testing firmware and providing feedback
 - [Github.com](httos://github.com/) for hosting this project, free of charge

-| Hasselt, Belgium, May 2022
+May 2022<br/>
-| Serge Y. Stroobandt, ON4AA
+Serge Y. Stroobandt, ON4AA

 <script>